PURPOSE OF THIS POLICY

 CSU requires every student to have an email account, identified as email@example.com, to be used for official university email communications that are critical to the student’s success.

 RamSelect is an email system that allows business offices of the university to generate emails to students’ CSU email accounts while specifying parameters that include or exclude certain students.
-For example, RamSelect allows academic departments to send an email only to students in a certain college or major, or only to students who might share a specific academic interest, such as seniors in construction management interested in internship opportunities, or students in theater who need to know an upcoming audition schedule.
+For example, RamSelect allows academic departments to send an email only to students in a certain college or major, or only to students who might share a specific academic interest, such as seniors in a department who may be interested in internship opportunities, or who need to know an upcoming academic deadline.
 Use of RamSelect, and any successor system or tool to RamSelect, shall be limited as follows:

 - Its primary use will be by the Office of the Registrar, Office of Financial Aid, Business and Financial Services, Vice President for Student Affairs, academic departments, student advisors, and for essential business of Collaboration for Student Achievement, Continuing Education, International Programs, and other core advising offices.